 I had to rethink my pace as I tend to hike quickly no matter the terrain, so slowing it down and taking one step at a time was the obvious way to go.

 Have you ever been to Enchanted Rock SNA?
 There’s a false summit that gets new visitors every time.
 You can turn around and see people’s faces go from joy to dismay in a matter of seconds once they realize they still have a ways to go.

 It wasn’t so dramatic on Old Baldy, but the first scenic view, albeit remarkable, lets you know that you’re not quite there.

 Trekking poles are highly recommended on this trail.
 The rocks can get a little steep and a good pole will help you balance your weight going up, but certainly coming back down.
 You can read my trekking pole recap here.

 Going downhill is a bit tricky, so try and stay on the path as best as you can.
 Because if you don’t you’ll quickly start making your way down boulders that are much larger than you remember.
-Leaping down from mini fliffs, with your legs shaking to hold you up for each step down.
+Leaping down from mini cliffs, with your legs shaking to hold you up for each step-down.
 All of that only to realize you’re escaping from a trail made from water runoff, only realized after walking past a sign that says, “Caution, keep out”.

 Should you visit Garner State Park?

 Plenty to see and do, Garner state park is really built as a top tourist destination.
 Not just for spending time out on the trails, they’ve really done a lot to give this a resort-feel to it.
-With all of the accommodations for spending the night, the park has built into it great conveniences to stay away.
+With all of the accommodations for spending the night, the park has built into it great conveniences for your stay.

-And when things are back on track you can cut some rug on one of Texas’ oldest dance floors, or just drop some quarters in the jukebox.
+And when things are back on track you can cut some rug on one of Texas’s oldest dance floors, or just drop some quarters in the jukebox.

 Listen on the Texas Trailhead Podcast: